cipherlogs/uhugrid/README.md

 Creative layouts like masonry (Pinterest style) and mosaic are used all over the web.
 **UHUGRID** is a new alternative

-It is fast and offers something none of the above could offer.
+It is fast and it offers something none of the above could offer.
-**It generates items that are visually appealing** by using aspect ratios that are suited best for the available free space (1:1, 9:16, 16:9, 2:3, 5:4, 5:7, 3:2, 4:3 ...)
+**It generates items that are visually appealing** by using aspect ratios that are suited best for the available free space.

-It is named *UHU* because the default behaviour is to glue all items together while not allowing any free space to be wasted.
+Named *UHU* because of its default behaviour.
+Glue all items together and don't waste any free space.
-Everytime you refresh the page or request a layout change, will get a different layout even if the screen size didn't change.
+Everytime you refresh the page or request a layout change, a new layout will be generated even if the screen size stays the same.

 <br>